-In the ecology and environmental science component of the course, students will investigate unique local ecosystems including Warren Dunes, Michigan (ecological succession, geologic history and ecosystem management) and Warren Woods, Michigan (ecology of rare, old growth forest).
+In the ecology and environmental science component of the course, students investigate unique local ecosystems including Warren Dunes, Michigan (ecological succession, geologic history and ecosystem management), and Warren Woods, Michigan (ecology of rare, old growth forest).
 Students conduct projects that involve laboratory experiments and field assessments of environmental quality in stream and lake ecosystems.
-Student will sample and compare several characteristics of Notre Dame’s two lakes including zooplankton, water chemistry, dissolved oxygen, and clarity.
+Students sample and compare several characteristics of Notre Dame’s two lakes including zooplankton, water chemistry, dissolved oxygen, and clarity.
 Students also discuss published scientific literature on lake management and stream restoration strategies during colloquia and on field trips with Notre Dame researchers.

-In exploring molecular genetics, students initiate laboratory studies using numerous cutting edge molecular genetics techniques (PCR, electrophoresis, genetic transformation, bioinformatics and DNA sequencing).
-Projects include genetics of retinal degeneration in Drosophila and the molecular basis of colon cancer.
-Students also analyze DNA sequence data and identify molecular basis of disorder.
+In exploring molecular genetics, students initiate laboratory studies using numerous cutting-edge molecular genetics techniques (PCR, electrophoresis, genetic transformation, bioinformatics, and DNA sequencing).
+Projects include genetics of retinal degeneration in drosophila and the molecular basis of colon cancer.
+Students also analyze DNA sequence data and identify the molecular basis of the disorder.
 Notre Dame faculty members also review and discuss relevant scientific literature with the students.

-David J. Veselik, Coordinator for the Cell Biology Laboratory, Biology Club Advisor, Biology Honors Program Co-Director, received his B.A. in Pre-Professional Studies in 1996 from the University of Notre Dame.
-He then conducted graduate studies at Georgetown University where he explored the role of environmental estrogens and the estrogen receptor in the etiology and progression of breast cancer (M.S.
-1998, Ph.D.
-2006, Biochemistry and Molecular Biology).
-Since 2006, David has taught upper level Cell Biology labs and lectures (BIOS 30341/31341).
-For the past several years, he has led the NSF-funded Research Experience for Teachers (RET) Molecular Biology Workshop at Notre Dame in an effort to make local high school Biology curriculums more inquiry-based and investigative.
+Since 2006, David has taught upper level cell biology labs and lectures (BIOS30341/31341).
+For the past several years, he has led the NSF-funded Research Experience for Teachers (RET) Molecular Biology Workshop at Notre Dame in an effort to make local high school biology curriculums more inquiry-based and investigative.
 In addition to this David has been active in leading and coordinating numerous outreach projects in the Department of Biological Sciences.